traceypooh/mod_h264_streaming--intra-keyframes/README.md

 ### a nice way to test/compare packets:
 for i in vid out; do ffprobe -print_format compact -show_frames -show_entries frame=media_type,pict_type,pkt_pts_time,width,height $i.mp4 >| $i.txt; line; done; colordiff *.txt

+### RECENT UPDATES:

+hotfix to recent Chrome browser updates in early 2017.
+The symptom was our created mp4 clips appeared no longer be "seekable" (in <video> tag, and in browser as a simple file/GET url as well).
+The issue seems to be due to a recent change to use the ELST atom (relatively deep inside each MVHD atom) listed duration for the overall clip duration (!)

+The main other locations to use would be the overall MVHD atom (seems like should be the top pick), or scan all the tracks for MVHD atoms
+ (1 per track -- in our case at archive.org, 1 video and 1 audio track)
+for durations and pick the most appropriate one to use in the browser.

+ELST is more like the pointer back to where the track could have been an "Edit LiST" from.
+Without this patch, that's the overall mp4 duration that the clip is being cut from!

+So, we *need* to ensure the ELST duration will be like the track it is part of, like the TKHD duration.
+Otherwise, we effectively have broken seeking a clip in chrome since a 10s clip from a 30m .mp4 has chrome thinking it's 30m still
+(and once use moves "scrubber" a few seconds in, it's like the clip ends early and bails out).

 ### notes mostly for me, for configuring inital download/untar: